LK Losses: Direct Acceptance Rate Optimization for Speculative Decoding: Experimental Settings

 \subsection{Training Configuration}

 We construct the training corpus using 660K prompts from Infinity-Instruct-0625~\citep{infinityinstruct} and generating responses with each target model listed above.
 This ensures the draft model is trained on the same distribution it will encounter during inference.
+All models are trained with the input sequence length of $8\text{K}$.

 We use batch size of $64$ and learning rate $4 \times 10^{-4}$ with cosine scheduling and 100 warmup steps.
 Following the original speculative decoding literature, we use AdamW optimizer with ($\beta_1$, $\beta_2) = (0.9, 0.95)$ and gradient clipping at $0.5$.
 All draft models except DeepSeek-MTP are trained from scratch for 10 epochs.
 For DeepSeek-V3, we initialize from the original MTP weights and fine-tune for 1 epoch.
 We set temperature $T=1$ to match our primary evaluation setting.